artscoop/django-websocket-redis/docs/running.rst

 	uwsgi --ini uwsgi.ini

-This configuration scales as well, as the sample from the previous section.
+This configuration scales as well as the sample from the previous section.
 It shall be used if no NGiNX server is available.

 Serving static files